 Orleans aims to meet the needs of all, taking into account gender, ethnicity, culture, religion, language, disability, age and social circumstances.
 The provision for children with special needs is detailed in the SEND Policy.
 Central to this is the early identification, intervention and careful planning for intervention through Provision Mapping.
 SEN pupils may be supported by additional adults, different resources, scaffolded activities.
-They may also complete additional activities outside of the mathematics lesson (Pre-teaching and Same Day Intervention).
+They may also complete additional activities outside of the mathematics lesson (Pre-teaching and Same Day Intervention) or be taught in a smaller class size (Y6).
 We have high expectations of all children and strongly believe that all children are able to achieve in mathematics.
 Some may take longer to grasp concepts and may need careful scaffolding or extra time/support.